ruanzhijun/online-poker-texas-hold-em/README.md

 * Port it to Android(?).
 Should not be really difficult as almost everything's been done in Java.

 ## Known Bugs
-* (Internal) Web - Script of php executed from Java client.
-It does return the same number error for user not existing and password erroneous.
-It should not.
-The user should not be notified of what's wrong but for debugging purposes I should.

 # Documentation
 This project differentiates between _Client_ and _Server_ and inside _Client_ it follows _MVC_ architecture.
 The heavy logic processing of the game is done by the _Server_, the _Client_ just has a serie of checks to know which info it has to currently retrieve.